Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Drug treatment

-After the operation, all prescribed medications must be strictly taken, this is vital.
+After surgery, you must strictly take all prescribed medications; this is vital.
 And if someone thinks that it is harmful to the body, then problems are not far off.

-Includes taking or injections of specific medicinal formulations, namely:
+Involves taking or injecting specific medicinal compositions, namely:

-• antibacterial medicines from the antibiotic spectrum (from the development of infection);
+• antibacterial medications from the spectrum of antibiotics (against the development of infection);

 • anticoagulant protective drugs (against venous thrombus formation);